Derived equivalence and fibrations over curves and surfaces: Introduction

-A key tool in the proof of Theorem \ref{mainthm2} is the derived invariance of the third to last non-vanishing locus $V^{n-2}(\omega_X)_0$.
-By the results of \cite{lombardi+popa:nonvanishing}, this is guaranteed as soon as the Hodge number $h^{0,2}(X)$ is a derived invariant.
-Apart for this fact, the proof of Theorem \ref{mainthm2} follows the general strategy of the proof of Theorem \ref{mainthm}, although slightly more technical.
-It is important to remark that a result of Abuaf, \cite[Theorem 1.0.3]{abuaf:units}, proves Conjecture $(H^2_n)$ for $n\leq 4$; therefore also Theorem \ref{mainthm2} holds in dimension at most four.
-Finally, we note that in the recent preprint \cite{caucci+pareschi:invariants}, Caucci and Pareschi prove interesting results about fibrations over higher-dimensional bases of $D$-equivalent varieties with maximal Albanese dimension.
-We refer to \S\ref{secfurther} for results in this direction, especially to the case of fibrations of fourfolds over bases of dimension three.
+A key tool in the proof of Theorem \ref{mainthm2} is the derived invariance of the non-vanishing locus $V^{n-2}(\omega_X)_0$.
+By the results of \cite{lombardi+popa:nonvanishing}, this invariance is guaranteed as soon as the Hodge number $h^{0,2}(X)$ is invariant.
+Apart from this fact, the proof of Theorem \ref{mainthm2} follows the general strategy of Theorem \ref{mainthm}.
+It is important to note that the result \cite[Theorem 1.3]{abuaf:units} by Abuaf proves Conjecture $(H^k_n)$ for all $0\leq k \leq n\leq 4$; therefore Theorem \ref{mainthm2} holds unconditionally in dimension at most four.